FortunED-Tellers/FortunED/README.md

 4. How much tuition they might have to pay for 4 years of college.

 A college student would be interested in:
-1. The career options for their major along with entry level salary range for each profession.
+1. The career options for their major along with entry-level salary range for each profession.
 2. How long it would take to pay off their student loan.
-3. What the living wage is for the state they are thinking about working in and whether there are better state's to work in for their major.
+3. What the living wage is for the state they are thinking about working in and whether there are better states to work in for their major.
 4. What the top 5 paying majors are for their chosen major/career category.

 A parent/guardian would be interested in:
 1. What the employment likelihood is for their child based on their gender and race in comparison to various levels of educational attainment.
-2. How college tuition prices have changes for In-State and Out-of-State over time.
+2. How college tuition prices have changed for In-State and Out-of-State over time.
 3. A way to access the high school or college student page to compare options for their child's future.

 ### Instructions
 1. Open app/module folder in terminal or Git Bash.
 2. Run **python manageData.py**.
-3. Open app folder.
+3. Open the app folder.
 4. Run **python app.py**.
 5. Open browser window and type http://127.0.0.1:5000/